DhananjayKar/PortFolio/README.md

 - **Contact Form:** Built with [EmailJS](https://www.emailjs.com/) to allow visitors to get in touch directly from the website.
 - **CV Download:** Easily accessible CV link that opens in a new tab for convenience.
 - **Modern UI/UX:** Polished design with gradient buttons, soft shadows, and elegant typography using [Google Fonts](https://fonts.google.com/).
-- **Sticky Footer:** Footer stays anchored at the bottom for a clean, consistent layout.
 - **Portfolio Projects Section:** Highlighting my projects with proper spacing, hover effects, and interactive elements.

 ---